vijaybirru/documentation/_build/html/_sources/scaling/auto.rst.txt

 * Terminating a server
 * Suspending a server
 * A server crashing
+* Increasing the MIN Instances by editing the Farm Role

 If your Running Server Count is higher than the Maximum you requested, existing Servers will be terminated.
 Such a situation could be caused by:

 * Manually launching more servers in a Farm Role without updating your scaling settings.
+* Decreasing the MAX Instances by editing the Farm Role

 To enable simple autoscaling in your Farm Role, find your Farm, click on the Farm Role, go to the Scaling tab and make sure it is set to Automatic: